Best bread cutting boards

 Some of the best bread cutting boards

 Skagerak Bread Board

-With a design different to most other crumb-catching boards I’ve seen, this bread board is practical and decorative.
+With a design different to most other crumb-catching boards I’ve seen, this bread board is as practical as it is decorative.

-Skagerak Brottablett Pantry, material: teak (sustainably sourced), dimensions: 43 x 25 x 3 cm, weight: 1.2 kg
+Skagerak Pantry Bread Board, material: teak (sustainably sourced), dimensions: 43 x 25 x 3 cm, weight: 1.2 kg

 Wüsthof bread cutting board

 If you already own a Wüsthof bread knife, you could get this top quality Wüsthof bread cutting board to suit.